nightscout/trio-docs/docs/usage/concepts/basal-rates.md

     - Insulin on board (IOB)
     - Carbs on board (COB)
     - Target glucose
+    - SMB Settings
-4. Sets a temporary basal rate (within your safety limits)
+4. Sets a temporary basal rate (within your safety limits) and/or delivers an SMB

 This means your actual insulin delivery will vary throughout the day, even if you're fasting, as Trio responds to your glucose patterns in real time.